Last updated on August 17th, 2023 at 08:29 pm

 At the time the minister made the call, Nigeria was among the countries that were yet to legally recognize cryptocurrency as a means of exchange following its policies to ensure that financial institutions do not facilitate crypto-related transactions.

-Interestingly, the Nigerian Minister of State, Budget and National Planning, Prince Clem Ikanade Agba, believed that the Central Bank of Nigeria (CBN) should be regulating the virtual currency instead of its restricting its use.
+Interestingly, the former Minister of State, Budget and National Planning, Prince Clem Ikanade Agba, believed that the Central Bank of Nigeria (CBN) should be regulating the virtual currency instead of its restricting its use.

 Thankfully, five months after the Edo-burn politician made the call, the Nigeria’s Securities and Exchange Commission (SEC) released a new rule book to regulate digital assets operations and guidelines for crypto exchange operations in Nigeria.